We are kasl

 Alissa Moreno, Born on a Navajo Indian Reservation in New Mexico, is a renowned piano and vocal talent.
 She was the vocal coach for Ben Affleck's award winning performance in the film "Hollywoodland.”
 Her talent doesn’t stop there.
 Moreno wrote the Grammy nominated and CMT Video of the Year smash “Everyday” recorded by Rascal Flatts.
 She has been heard all over the film and TV world from the “Hope & Faith” theme song to “Far From Here” featured in “Army Wives” and many more including placements in "How I Met Your Mother” (CBS), "The Vineyard" (ABC Family), "Cheer" (CMT), "Texas Women" (CMT), "Wonderfalls" (FOX), "The Drive" (CMT), "Guiding Light" (CBS), "Days of Our Lives" (NBC) and a variety of other projects including films such as the Quentin Tarantino produced "Daltry Calhoun" (Miramax), and the Slamdance Feature Film "Mall Cop.”

-And Los Angeles born, Casey Renee LeVasseur.
-She began her love affair with words studying and memorizing lyrics from her favorite bands.
+Los Angeles born, CRL, began her love affair with words studying and memorizing lyrics from her favorite bands.
 Growing up watching her father perform in nightclubs and bars she was naturally drawn to music, but it was the lyrics that spoke to her.
 It was words, again, that initially drew her to film.
 She would spend free time watching old movies, studying and analyzing her favorite lines.
 Casey eventually put pen to paper, filling stacks of composition notebooks with teenage angst and creating quirky and slightly deranged short stories for her friends and family.
-Her passion for writing and film lead her to a degree in Cinema Arts from California State University, at Northridge.
+Her passion for storytelling lead her to a degree in Cinema Arts from California State University, at Northridge.
 Casey’s debut novel, Silence & Noise: one girl’s journey into insanity, is a coming of age story about a girl’s struggle with mental illness.
 Her short story podcast, Wander, about the human condition, was named to iTunes New and Noteworthy for several weeks and has lead to over 70 episodes and two short story collections in print.
-In addition she is working on her second novel as well as a children’s book series.
+In addition she is working on her second novel and one-woman stage show.

 Photographer: Anthony Scarlati